richyyun/Plex/README.md

 To set it up, make an account on Cloudflare and purchase a domain name.
 Afterwards, simply follow [this page](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) to set up a tunnel to one of the services hosted at localhost:port.
 You can host multiple services using subdomains, e.g. `overseer.richyplex.com` and `tautulli.richyplex.com` to have access to the services you'd like.
 The tunnel will also give you a single line command to run in Docker for authentification.
 Note that all the services make you login when first accessing them through a different device.

 I recommend setting it up for at least overseer so you can use its request function while on the go by just opening up a browser.
 On phones you can also save a website as an app.
+I've put most services on a tunnel so I can reach them remotely if I need.

 Note I could not get it to work on compose so had to do it w/ CLI.
 I recommend editing the run to give it a `--name` as well as the `-d` flag to make sure it runs detached.